Murder of John Edwards: Early life

 Loran Kenstley Cole (alias Laran Cole, K. C. Cole and David Bryant) was born in Iowa on November 11, 1966.
-Cole reportedly had an unhappy childhood full of both physical and emotional abuse, and his parents Don and Ann Cole reportedly suffered from alcoholism and substance abuse, neglecting him and his sisters.
-According to Cole's two stepsisters, Ann Marie Powers and Andrea Jane Headlee, Cole was sent to foster care more than once in his childhood and his mother had gone to prison, and that Cole's father would get violent whenever he became intoxicated with alcohol and would have physical altercations with his wife during arguments.
+Cole reportedly had an unhappy childhood full of physical and emotional abuse, and his parents Don and Ann Cole reportedly suffered from alcoholism and substance abuse, neglecting him and his sisters.
+According to Cole's two stepsisters, Ann Marie Powers and Andrea Jane Headlee, Cole was sent to foster care more than once in his childhood and his mother had gone to prison, and that Cole's father became violent when intoxicated and had physical altercations with his wife during arguments.
 At the time of his arrest, Cole was divorced with one son, who resided in Ohio.

 In 1984, when Cole was 17, he went to live at the Arthur G. Dozier School for Boys, where he reportedly underwent severe physical and sexual abuse by the staff during his six-month stay.
-Regularly, Cole was beaten at least twice a week and on one occasion, he was raped by a guard, and on another occasion, Cole had both of his legs broken by staff after trying to escape the school.
+Regularly, Cole was beaten at least twice a week, once raped by a guard, and on another occasion, had his legs broken by staff after trying to escape the school.

-Prior to the murder of John Edwards in 1994, Cole had a criminal record of offences from 1985 to 1991 and arrested for a total of 13 times.
-Among these antecedents, Cole was involved in three cases of theft and burglary in 1986 and jailed for these above offences.
-Cole was given a 5 1/2-year jail term for grand theft in 1991 but he was released on parole after serving only one year out of his sentence, partly due to prison overcrowding and Cole being assessed for having a low risk of re-offending.
-This decision was controversial given the violent nature of the murder, which Cole committed just three years after his release and it was realized that without Cole's early release, the murder of Edwards would never have happened in the first place.
+Prior to the murder of John Edwards in 1994, Cole had a criminal record of offences from 1985 to 1991 and arrested 13 times.
+Among these, Cole was involved in three cases of theft and burglary in 1986 and jailed.
+Cole was given a 5 1/2-year jail term for grand theft in 1991 but released on parole after serving only one year out of his sentence, partly due to prison overcrowding and Cole being assessed for having a low risk of reoffending.
+This decision was controversial given the violent nature of the murder, which Cole committed just three years after his release and it was realized that without Cole's early release, the murder of Edwards would never have happened.
 Since then, there were public calls against releasing dangerous offenders too early before they complete their sentences.